neriyabl/telemetry-aggregator/README.md

 system, these concerns could be addressed by introducing durable storage or streaming backends (e.g., Kafka, Redis Streams, or a time-series database), depending on throughput and reliability requirements.

+While the simulator does not model per-device clocks or partial updates, it introduces temporal jitter in update timing to avoid perfectly synchronized behavior and better reflect real-world telemetry collection patterns.

 ---